Jzhyang1/Monomer/Syntax.md

 ### float

 Float literals are used to store fractional values.
-They contain a decimal point or the letter "E" to indicate
+They contain a decimal point or the letter "E" to indicate scientific notation.
+Valid float literals include

+    .99
+    1e7
+    2.998e8

 ### char
 ### string